 Questions Every Patient Should Ask

 What is the surgeon’s specific training in zygomatic implants?
 This is not a procedure that generalises from conventional implant experience.
-It requires specific anatomical training and practice volume.
 Ask directly how many zygomatic implant cases the surgeon has performed.

 How Zygomatic and Pterygoid Implants Work Together